johnnywycliffe/EInkSlideshowDisplay/README.md

 ### Install

 If you haven't logged into the Pi, log in.
 Ensure the Pi is connected to the internet.
-Call the following commands to intall the modules for the 7 color E-ink display.
+Call the following commands to install the modules for the 7 color E-ink display.

 ```
 sudo apt-get update